MontyTRC89/TombEngine/README.md

 ![Logo](https://github.com/MontyTRC89/TombEngine/assets/80340234/f22c9ca9-7159-467f-b8ad-7bb32274a278)

 In the year 2000, Core Design granted us a great gift: their TR4-based Level Editor, which allowed people to create custom levels.
-It was, unfortunately, quite limited, hence why over the decades it was upgraded massively with fan projects such as Tomb Raider Engine Patcher (TREP) and Tomb Raider Next Generation (TRNG).
+It was, unfortunately, quite limited, hence why over the decades it was upgraded massively with fan patcher projects such as Tomb Raider Engine Patcher (TREP) and Tomb Raider Next Generation (TRNG).
-- TREP was a tool which allowed modification of the executable to expand certain limits and implement new features.
-- TRNG built upon TREP and provided many new tools, including a scripting language, expanding even more limits with its own .DLL.

-Unfortunately, TRNG's toolset is poorly documented and not user-friendly; the program remains closed-source to this day and is in all practicality an abandonware.
-As a direct consequence, no one is able to fix the countless well-known bugs and issues extant in TRNG, rendering implementation of new features is impossible without an in-depth knowledge of C++ plugin creation and a solid understanding of the classic Tomb Raider engine's many idiosyncrasies.

 TombEngine (TEN) is a new, open-source engine which aims to abolish all limits, fix bugs from the original games, introduce new features while refining old ones, and provide for a refined, user-friendly level creation process.
 Current support includes:
 - Lua (as the native scripting language)